dawidwozny/dawidwozny.github.io/_posts/2025-03-16-builder-pattern.md

     BuildCommandBuilderUsingInheritance --|> FluentCommandBuilder : "Inherits"
 ```

-The main problem with using Fluent Builder with inheritance is that:
-**parent function will return parent builder**.
-Meaning that as soon as I call `WithOption("","")` which is defined in `FluentArgumentBuilder` I will no longer has access to methods defined on `BuildCmdArgumentBuilderUsingInheritance`

-You would not have this problem if classic builder was used but that's not what I wanted.

 #### Solution
 The solution to this chalange is **Fluent Builder With Recursive Generics** and I will be covering this in the future posts.